akhos09/XenoCore/README.md

 * [Development](#development)
 * [License](#license)

----

 ## About
-An app that manages all the posible options for Vagrant and generates customized Vagrantfiles
+A multi-platform (Linux&Windows) app that manages all the posible options for Vagrant and generates customized Vagrantfiles

----

 ## Dependencies